OKSDGIT/RepoPBL/CasosPBL/2021/en/Task01/Task01-TheVendingMachine.md

 The company **Refrigerantes e Salgados S.A.** decided to develop new solutions for their vending machines for soft drinks and snacks, based on well-structured hardware and software designs, accompanied by precise and user-friendly documentation.

-The idea emerged during a conversation between one of the company’s IT technicians and a group of students from the Department of Computer Science at UFBA.
+The idea emerged during a conversation between one of the company’s IT technicians and a group of students from the Department of Computer Science at ???.
 They realized that certain state machines, known as automata, can support the functionalities of vending machines while requiring minimal memory and being simple to configure.

 The company’s machines need to be configured to sell at least three (3) products, accept coins and banknotes of R$1.00 and R$2.00, and provide change.
 The company’s product portfolio includes soft drinks priced at R$3.00 and R$5.00, as well as snacks priced at R$5.00 and R$7.00.